timm/fun/docs/nb.md

 - the `tbl` table (which holds information on all rows)
 - as well as the table for  this row's class.

-# new class has to clone from old

 ```awk
    8.  function NbTrain(i,r,lst,   class) {